clone206/dsd2dxd/README.md

 # "shopt -s globstar" first.
 Outputs to the directory specified with -p,
 # instead of the default of outputting to the same directory as each input file.
 dsd2dxd -r 88200 -o f -p ../some/other/directory **/*.{dsf,DSF}
-# Convert all .dsf, .dff, and .dsd files in the current directory,
+# Advanced: Convert all .dsf, .dff, and .dsd files in the current directory,
 # recursively, as well as a raw dsd file via stdin, to wav files, and place
 # the converted files into the ./test directory.
 The test directory must
 # already exist, but any needed subdirectories will be created within.